learn-co-curriculum/phase-4-rails-route-params-readme/README.md

 ```

 Running `bundle exec rspec` gives us an expected error:
 `ActionController::RoutingError: No route matches [GET] "/cheeses/1"`.

-To
-correct this error, let's draw a route in `config/routes.rb` that maps to a show
+To correct this error, let's draw a route in `config/routes.rb` that maps to a
-action in the `CheesesController`:
+show action in the `CheesesController`:

 ```ruby
 get '/cheeses/:id', to: 'cheeses#show'
 ```

-Here you will notice something that's different from the static route.
-The
+You will notice something that's different from the static route.
+The `/:id`
-`/:id` tells the routing system that this route can receive a parameter and that
+tells the routing system that this route can receive a parameter and that the
-the parameter will be passed to the controller's `show` action.
-With this route
+parameter will be passed to the controller's `show` action.
+With this route in
-in place, let's run our tests again.
+place, let's run our tests again.

-You should see a new failure this time: `ActionController::RoutingError: uninitialized constant CheesesController`.
+You should see a new failure this time:

-Once we stub out a `CheesesController` class in
-`app/controllers/cheeses_controller.rb`, running the tests again will give us
-yet another new failure:
 `AbstractController::ActionNotFound: The action 'show' could not be found for CheesesController`.

 This means that we need to create a corresponding `show` action in the
 `CheesesController`.
 Let's get this failure fixed with the code below: